mcneel/help-docs/_en/flamingo/5/help/environment-tab.md

 Imports environments from a saved Rhino .renv file.

 #### ![images/savetofile.png](images/savetofile.png) Save to File
-Saves a environment to a Rhino .renv file.
+Saves an environment to a Rhino .renv file.

 #### ![images/changetype.png](images/changetype.png) Change Type
 Changes the environment to a different type.